 Everyone wants family.

-It's gonna be great prom date pictures.
+It's going to be great prom day pictures.

-I'm urging don't teach your kids how to talk because then they'll talk back.
+I'm urging, don't teach your kids how to talk because then they'll talk back.

 I promise you.